Kylee-Grant/Project-2/README.md

 1. What is the current trend of teen births in the U.S.?
 2. What correlations exist between the rate of teen births and other factors, such as age and location?

+For more information on the importance of this topic, please refer to [this article](https://www.cdc.gov/teenpregnancy/about/index.htm) by the CDC.

 # Dataset Overview
 We utilized two datasets from the National Center for Health Statistics, which is part of the Centers for Disease Control and Prevention.
 In addition, we utilized the JSON version of the U.S. and State Trends on Teen Births dataset in addition to GeoJSON boundaries for the states.